django-ftl/django-ftl/docs/api/bundle.rst

       The arguments passed in may also be strings or numbers that are used to select variants.

+   .. method:: format_lazy(message_id, args=None)

+      Same as :meth:`format`, but returns an object that delays translation until the object is used in a string context.

+      This is important when defining strings at module level which should be translated later, when the required locale is known.

 Error handling in Bundle